percwg/perc-wg/double/draft-ietf-perc-double.md

 # Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

 Terms used throughout this document include:

-* Media Distributor: media distribution device that routes media from one endpoint to other endpoints
+* Media Distributor: device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content (see also [@?I-D.ietf-perc-private-media-framework])

 * end-to-end: meaning the link from one endpoint through one or more Media Distributors to the endpoint at the other end.